 - Dimensions : 8.7 x 1.1 x 11 inches

-Download pdf copy of Foot and Ankle Radiology
+Download the PDF copy of Foot and Ankle Radiology

 If you want to learn how to read an x-ray of your foot or ankle, you should buy this book “Foot and Ankle Radiology PDF“.
 Or you must download this book!